jack-kilgore/patternGranulator/README.md

 # patternGranulator
 A microscope for exploring sound.
 Text-based for precision.

+Things to Do:
+   - make the duration and sustain more readable
+      - change to milleseconds and use names like rate (duration) and duration (for sustain)
 Ideas:
    How to maintain the mouse as a tool for movement through buffers while creating a GUI?
       - using external controller